Interactive Statistical Visualization using Adobe Flash

 The image shows fertility rates vs. employment for women 1970-2006.

-Göteborg City is a close collaboration partner to NCVA with long experience in statistics visualization.
+Göteborg City was a close collaboration partner to NCVA during 2008-2012 with long experience in statistics visualization.
 For more information contact:

 Jonas Andersson | Samhällsanalys & Statistik